bouvens/rgb-filter/README.md

 ## What's This?

-This Javascript application decomposes every pixel into 3 primitive stripeSize of clear colors: red, green and blue.
-Result may be zoomed without smoothing.
+This Javascript application decomposes every pixel into three stripes of bright colors: red, green, and blue.
+You may zoom the result without smoothing.

-On the next photo you can find usual white on IPS panel on the left side and decomposed by this application white on the right side.
+In the next photo, you can find the usual white on an IPS panel on the left side and decomposed by this application white on the right side.

 ![Zoomed IPS panel](https://raw.githubusercontent.com/bouvens/rgb-filter/master/images/ips.jpg)

-Also, there’re an animated noise on the colors, smooth and discrete stripes, and converting to 8-bit color!
+Also, there're an animated noise on the colors, smooth and discrete stripes, and converting to 8-bit color!

 | Before  | After |
 | ------------- | ------------- |